-Here’s the latest in news and analysis from FW K.!
+Here’s the latest in news and analysis with a special focus on Police Brutality from FW K.!

 August 1st was a beautiful day in the nation’s capital.
 In fact, it was so nice that the Ottawa-Outaouais IWW decided to get together, enjoy the last gasps of the summer, and take the fight to the boss on behalf of Fellow Worker Aalya Ahmad.

 Foot traffic was slow outside of the office, but our members were still able to engage a decent number of people with our signs and flyers.
 We have provided a digital copy of the fliers and the contained text below.

 There’s a lot going on here and I don’t have time to read everything.
 How do I make sense of it?

 If you have questions we haven’t been able to answer here or need help to sift through the evidence, please email us at email@example.com.

 I can’t picket but how else can I help?

 - Send a letter or petition of support for Aalya, either as an individual or as a group to firstname.lastname@example.org.
 We will forward it to the CUPW National Executive Board and publicize it (with your permission).